.

 So I'm here (in Brisbane, Australia), documenting our lives; learning new things; grateful for the outlet for grief he unwittingly gave me.

-I am now in the third year of 365 and can't see myself ever finishing.
+I am now in the fourth year of 365 and can't see myself ever finishing.
 This project has taught me so much and I think my photography has slowly improved over time.
 It has forced me to be creative even during the darkest days of grief. ...and I have gotten to know other 365ers through their pictures.
 I have a lot to thank 365 and Ross Scrivener for...

 (Oh - and I have a PhD in botany and worked as a researcher / scientist for many years, but recently switched to teaching as a profession and have two beautiful kids myself - this should account for the number of photos of plants and kids!)